Try431/MIDI-part-splitter/README.md

   -f string
     	Name of .mid file you wish to parse
     	(e.g., './MIDI-part-splitter -f midi_file.mid')
-  -vol int
+  -inst int
+    	Instrument number for emphasized track - see README for instrument list (default 65) -vol int
     	[Optional] Volume of de-emphasized voice tracks - must be between 0 and 100 (default 40)
 ````

 ### Examples
 Given an `assets` directory containing the following MIDI files: